alexbfree/thesis/src/chapter-9.md

 Practical Approaches to Improve HDR {#chapter-9}
 ===================================

-> "The world is working exactly as designed.
+> _"The world is working exactly as designed.
 And it's not working very well.
-Which means we need to do a better job of designing it."—Mike Monteiro, author of _Ruined by Design: How Designers Destroyed the World, and What We Can Do to Fix It_
+Which means we need to do a better job of designing it."_—Mike Monteiro, author of _Ruined by Design: How Designers Destroyed the World, and What We Can Do to Fix It_

 [TODO mention adversarial design framing]